London: Pandora’s Box

 The way the story is presented, the emergent America was a clear threat to the interests of these European-based financial powers,.
 This breakaway revolutionary nation may have the potential to become an enormous power against their interests and ambitions.
 It may just become powerful enough to become a beacon against injustice.
 Of course, America did become so powerful in the world that the world looked to it and has been led by it.
 At its best, it has been a beacon against injustice, while being the source of most of it because it did succumb to this corruption.
 So much might have been different.

-As the narrative we've been following goes, there’s strong suggestion that international bankers were busy subverting the threat of the American Revolution from the beginning.
+As the narrative we've been following goes, international bankers were busy subverting the threat of the American Revolution from the beginning.